rpstreef/tf-apigateway/README.md

 ```

 ## Changelog

+### v1.3
+- removed Lambda source code check, use this if you deploy your source code with CodePipeline

 ### v1.2
 Use the resources parameter ```var.resources``` to specify which API endpoints you want the following Alarms to be enabled: